Verification Policies

 Content-Length: 0

 Below the SIP Request, you can find the SIP Response.
-The response includes information about any possible verification errors that were found.

 SIP Response